MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-quickstart.md

 > - [Azure Bot Service](../azure/azure-bot-service-quickstart.md)
 > - [REST](../rest-api/bot-framework-rest-connector-quickstart.md)

 The <a href="https://github.com/Microsoft/BotBuilder" target="_blank">Bot Builder SDK for .NET</a> is an easy to use framework for developing bots.
 The SDK leverages C# to provide a familiar way for .NET developers to create powerful bots.
+Bot Builder SDK for .NET supports Visual Studio 2017 or Visual Studio 2017 Community for Windows only; Visual Studio for Mac is not supported.

 This tutorial walks you through building a bot by using the Bot Application template and the Bot Builder SDK for .NET, and then testing it with the Bot Framework Emulator.

 > [!IMPORTANT]
 > The Bot Builder SDK for .NET currently supports C#.
+Visual Studio for Mac is **not** supported.

 ## Prerequisites